fommil/fpmortals/manuscript/introduction.md

 A> Pure functions are referentially transparent, allowing for a great deal of code A> reuse, performance optimisation, understanding, and control of a program.
 A>
-A> Impure functions are not referentially transparent, unless we take a liberal A> interpretation of "the program's behaviour".
-We cannot replace `echo[Future]` A> with a value, such as `val futureEcho`, since the pesky user will probably type A> something different the second time.
+A> Impure functions are not referentially transparent.
+We cannot replace A> `echo[Future]` with a value, such as `val futureEcho`, since the pesky user can A> type something different the second time.

 We can define a simple safe `F[_]` execution context